morpho-org/adaptive-curve-irm-py/README.md

 2. **AdaptiveCurveIrm Class**: The core functionality is encapsulated in the `AdaptiveCurveIrm` class, which includes all the necessary methods and constants for interest rate calculations.

+3. **MathLib Class**: Implementation of arithmetic operations that should behave similarly to the Solidity implementation.

-3. **Precision Handling**: The implementation uses integer arithmetic and scaling factors (WAD) to maintain the same level of precision as the Solidity version, avoiding floating-point discrepancies.
+4. **Precision Handling**: The implementation uses integer arithmetic and scaling factors (WAD) to maintain the same level of precision as the Solidity version, avoiding floating-point discrepancies.

-4. **Key Methods**:
+5. **Key Methods**:
    - `borrow_rate`: Calculates the borrow rate based on total borrow assets, total supply assets, and current time.
    - `_curve`: Implements the interest rate curve calculation.
    - `_new_rate_at_target`: Calculates the new rate at target utilization.
    - `_w_exp`: A custom exponential function implementation for integer math.
-   - `wTaylorCompounded`: Implements the Taylor series approximation for compound interest.

-5. **Visualization**: Includes a method to plot borrow rates over time using matplotlib.
+6. **Visualization**: Includes a method to plot borrow rates over time using matplotlib.

-6. **Test Suite**: Comprehensive test cases in `test_adaptive_curve_irm.py` to verify the correctness of the implementation.
+7. **Test Suite**: Comprehensive test cases in `test_adaptive_curve_irm.py` to verify the correctness of the implementation.

 ## Usage